js94x/probemon/src/c.d/README.md

 # A C implementation of probemon

 This is an impementation of *probemon* in **C**.
 It does exactly the same thing than *probemon.py* but this is written in C using *libpcap*, *libsqlite3* and *libyaml* libraries.
-You can except a lower CPU usage, especially on low end hardware like a raspberry pi 0, for example.
+You can except a lower CPU usage and a lower memory footprint, especially on low end hardware like a raspberry pi 0, for example.
+Otherwise, it should not matter much.

 The main implementation remains the *python* version but that could change in the future.

-Note: one minor difference is how we log the SSID name.
-For the python version, the non utf-8 SSID are base64 encoded while this is not done in the C version.

 ## Running
 You run *probemon* with:

-    $ sudo probemon -i wlan0mon -c 1
+    $ sudo ./build/probemon -i wlan0mon -c 1

 where *wlan0mon* is a wifi interface already put in monitor mode.